 Do you have a tropical wedding theme and you’d like to complete it with a DIY guestbook?
 A tropical wedding theme features bright colors drawn from a vibrant wedding palette.
 The colors are inspired by an escape to the tropical islands.

-An acrylic box will perfectly accentuate your island-inspired décor if you decorate it with monster and palm leaves.
+An acrylic box will perfectly accentuate your island-inspired décor if you decorate it with monster, palm leaves and include your creative wedding hashtags

 Your guests will fill out advice cards, mad-lib cards, or write personal notes and drop them in the box.